facebook/openzl/doc/mkdocs/doc/sddl/conditional-variant.md

 *Chapter 7 - Unions and conditional fields*

 Binary formats often contain optional fields, variant data, or structures that vary by version or type.
 This chapter covers SDDL's constructs for describing these patterns: conditional fields with `when` and variant data with `Union`.

+For a comprehensive overview of SDDL's core language elements including conditional constructs and unions, see [Language Elements Overview](core-concepts.md#language-elements-overview).

 Refer to the [coverage map entries for conditional fields](real-formats.md#coverage-when-then) and [variant unions](real-formats.md#coverage-unions) whenever you need a full specification that uses these features.

 ---